Forty-six years

 Dada, it was high time for a gigantic flowering of all this accumulated

-knowledge to erupt in the intoxicating, and intoxicated atmosphere of
+intoxicating, and intoxicated atmosphere of

 Surrealism.
 It was by this time pretty well agreed that the